hyperledger/aries-rfcs/features/0037-present-proof/README.md

 ##### Credential Definition Identifier

-The optional `"cred_def_id"` key maps to the credential definition identifier of the credential with the current attribute.
+The optional `"cred_def_id"` key maps to the credential definition identifier of the credential with the current attribute - note that since it is the holder who creates the preview and the holder possesses the corresponding credential, the holder must know its credential definition identifier.

 If the key is absent, the preview specifies attribute's posture in the presentation as a self-attested attribute.
+A self-attested attribute does not come from a credential, and hence any attribute specification without the `"cred_def_id"` key cannot use a `"referent"` key.

 ##### MIME Type and Value